matthewcobb/techbikers/_rides/cognac-to-bordeaux.md

 ## **The logistics**

 This ride will be supported by Rough Ride Guide, a UK organization represented by Max Darkins and Toby Powell.
-Find below the details 👇

-Price is based on a shared room and includes:
+The price is based on a shared room and includes:

 * Bike transfer from and returning to Paris
 * 2 nights (Friday & Saturday) accommodation